rohit88kmr19/API_Projects/README.md

 First Download all the Collections and Import it via Postman, you will be able to see all the collecitons with the below points:

--There are three projects with different requests run on Newman and Command Line interface.
+- There are three projects with different requests run on Newman and Command Line interface.
--The reports are also attached with results (Total Test Cases, Assertions, Failed,Passed).
+- The reports are also attached with results (Total Test Cases, Assertions, Failed,Passed).
--Different Methods like Get, Post, Put, Delete , Patch, Head.
+- Different Methods like Get, Post, Put, Delete , Patch, Head.
--You will be able to see the Test scripts written with different Test Cases in Java Script for the response validation.
+- You will be able to see the Test scripts written with different Test Cases in Java Script for the response validation.
 - The collections can be run in Postman also by clicking Run collection Option.

  **How to use the newman**